lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 #### aside: WSL

-while *installing* WSL is a single command, here's a couple notes about getting started:
+while *installing* WSL is a single command, here's a couple notes about getting started once *inside* WSL:

 - `Ctrl+C` and `Ctrl+V` won't work like they do on Windows.
 If you want to paste, right-click
 - don't be concerned that you can't see anything when you type or paste your password!
 Since it's sensitive information, this is intentional.
 You'll notice this pattern a couple of times while following this walkthrough